Denileukin diftitox (Injection)

 How to Use This Medicine:

 - Your doctor will prescribe your dose and schedule.
 This medicine is given through a needle placed in a vein.
-The medicine must be injected slowly, so your IV tube will need to stay in place for 30 to 60 minutes.
+The medicine must be injected slowly, so the IV will remain in place for 30 to 60 minutes.

 - You will receive this medicine while you are in a hospital or cancer treatment center.
 A nurse or other trained health professional will give you this medicine.